animator/learn-python/contrib/ds-algorithms/Hashing.md

 Hashing is a technique used to uniquely identify a specific object from a group of similar objects.
 It involves transforming input data into a fixed-size value or key, typically through a hash function, which is used to index data for efficient retrieval.

+Hashing is the process of converting input data of arbitrary size into a fixed-size value, usually an integer, which can be used as an index in an array.
+The primary purpose of hashing is to facilitate quick data retrieval.

 ## Algorithm Overview:

 1. **Hash Function:** A function that converts input data into a fixed-size hash code.
 The hash function should distribute the keys uniformly across the hash table to minimize collisions.